 GREAT BRADFORDS JUNIOR SCHOOL

-We value the support of parents and carers and we believe that this guidance will be successful if there is a strong partnership between home and school which is reflected in the Home-School Agreement.
+We value the support of parents and carers and we believe that this guidance will be successful if there is a strong partnership between home and school.

 We are proposing that homework will consist of regular daily and weekly activities, with an extended project each half term.
 The regular weekly activities will be:

 To read for 10 – 20 minutes on a daily basis to an adult.
-If the child is a fluent reader then for the child to read independently but to spend a few minutes talking to an adult about their reading (a suggested list of questions will be put in the back of your child’s Home School Diary).
+If the child is a fluent reader then for the child to read independently but to spend a few minutes talking to an adult about their reading (a suggested list of questions can be found on the Reading page).

-To learn weekly spelling list.
+To learn a weekly spelling list.
 Some children may also have a list of common words which are age appropriate to learn over a period of time which do not fit into regular spelling patterns.
 For those who struggle to learn spellings a good approach is to look at the word, cover it up and write it out then check.
+On the spelling page you can find a copy of the spelling leaflet which sets out the expectations in the national curriculum and a range of approaches which children can use to practise their spellings.

 Tables or number facts and My Maths